-Grandma's favorite Valentine Day dessert recipes are perfect for making homemade cakes, cookies, and hand-dipped chocolates for serving at your next party, or for edible Valentine gift giving.
-Everybody will love these delicious candy treats!
+Grandma's vintage Valentine's Day dessert recipes are perfect for making homemade cakes, cookies, and hand-dipped chocolates for serving at your next party, or for edible Valentine gift giving.
+Everybody will love these delicious heart-shaped candy treats!

-You will also find a collection of vintage Valentine party ice breaker games you can download, and a DIY Valentine Mailbox table decoration that's easy to make.
-Everything you'll need to enjoy an old fashioned Valentine Day party.
+You will also find a collection of vintage Valentine party ice breaker games you can instantly download.
+Everything you'll need to enjoy a fun-filled, old fashioned St. Valentine's Day party.

 St. Valentine's Day history is uncertain.
 Some historians believe its origin lies with two martyrs of the early Christian church.